JonathanMcKinney/liri-node-app/README.md

 ## About

 LIRI is  a command line node app that takes in parameters and returns data back to the console.
+There are .gif files included to show how LIRI works.
 Currently LIRI takes in four methods:
 1. 'concert-this'
     * This reaches out to the BandsInTown API and searches by artist for upcoming concerts.
     * If there are upcoming shows, a list of results is returned in the following format: